zhengbz0111/GI-Workshop-2/README.md

 > *generated* upon starting the scene.
 This is done inside the `GenerateCube.cs` component,
 > which you'll modify shortly.

-Use the ‘scene gizmo’ located in the top-right of the viewport in order to select different angles to view the cube from.
-Which two faces are missing?

 #### 2. Turn on culling